 Vaccine Immunology

-Using immunology to identify optimal vaccination strategies in children living in high-risk settings.
+Using immunology to identify improved vaccination strategies in children living in high-risk settings.

 Our group is led by Associate Professor Paul Licciardi who has more than 15 years of experience in examining immune responses in children (and adults) using sophisticated immunological approaches as part of large clinical trials.